+If you change tires defined as truck tires, they must be inflated per OSHA instructions.

-- 1. Make sure both beads are seated.
-When both beads are seated, the tire is ready for inflation. - 2.
-Replace the valve core if it was removed. - 3.
-Depress the inflation pedal to position 2 to inflate the tire.
+1. Make sure both beads are seated.
+When both beads are seated, the tire is ready for inflation.

+2. Replace the valve core if it was removed.

+3. Depress the inflation pedal to position 2 to inflate the tire.
 The pressure limiter will cycle the air flow as described earlier.
 On most tires, the pressure limiter will cease air flow at approximately 60 PSI.
-On smaller volume tires the pressure may be higher. - 4.
-Release air pressure from tire by pressing the manual release valve button (inflation hose must be attached to the valve stem, Figure 19).
+On smaller volume tires the pressure may be higher.

+4. Release air pressure from tire by pressing the manual release valve button (inflation hose must be attached to the valve stem, Figure 26).
 Never add or adjust tire pressure using an air hose without a clip-on air chuck and in-line valve.
-Do not use a hand-held style chuck (figure 20). - 5.
-Important: When inflating automotive, light truck, and motorcycle (ATV see note 6) tires that require more than 60 PSI, always use a safety cage and air hose with a clip-on air chuck and in-line valve.
+Do not use a hand-held style chuck (figure 27).

+5. Important: When inflating tires that require more than 60 PSI, always use a safety cage and air hose with a clip-on air chuck and in-line valve.
 The air hose must have enough length between the chuck and the operation/in-line valve to allow the operator to stand outside the trajectory.

-6. ATV Tire Inflation: ATV tire inflation is unique in that the bead seat pressure allowed is more than the operating pressure.
-ALWAYS follow the tire manufacturer's information on inflation.
-This information can be printed on the sidewall, on the tire sticker, or from the manufacturer.

-Figure 27 - Location of Manual Release Valve
+Figure 26 - Location of Manual Release Valve

-Figure 28 - Do Not Use a Hand-held Style Air Chuck
+Figure 27 - Do Not Use a Hand-held Style Air Chuck